 Lithic tools will be macroscopically analyzed and then sorted according to a lithic tool classification scheme (i.e., projectile points, bifaces, drills, knives, etc.).
 The use of the classification scheme will provide a better idea of not only the types of tools that were utilized at the site, but also what types of activities were occurring at the site.
 Thus, the presence of drills at the site would indicate that leather working, wood working, and potentially shell/bone working was occurring at the site, while the presence of scrapers would indicate the preparation of hides for tanning.
 The frequency of a particular lithic tool type would provide data in determining what were the primary types of activities occurring at the site, and what activities were either not occurring or was not a major component of the site.
 Also, by examining the distribution of the lithic artifacts/tools, one may be able to differentiate activity areas at the site.
-It should also be noted that the presence of "grave goods" with the skeletal remains could indicate both status of that individual, as well as the major occupation of that individual.
+If additional human remains are encountered and excavated at the Logan Building Site, the presence of "grave goods" with the skeletal remains could indicate both status of that individual, as well as the major occupation of that individual.